mbarnig/Marylux-648-TTS-Corpus/README.md

 tensor = [

 ```
+### International Phonetic Alphabet
+In the past an alphabetic system of phonetic notation has been used for TTS voice synthesis.
+The first pseudo-standards [Kirshenbaum](https://en.wikipedia.org/wiki/Kirshenbaum) or [SAMPA](https://en.wikipedia.org/wiki/SAMPA) have been progressively replaced by the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (IPA), based primarily on the Latin script.
+To generate the phonemes from letters, a conversion program is required.
+Initially these programs have been rule based.
+Currently these converters, called g2p (grapheme to phoneme) models, are also trained by deep machine learning.
+An [automatic phonetic transcription tool for Luxembourgish](http://engelmann.uni.lu/transcription/), created by [Peter Gilles](https://wwwfr.uni.lu/recherche/fhse/dhum/people/peter_gilles), is available at the [luxembourgish web portal](https://infolux.uni.lu) of the [university of Luxembourg](https://wwwfr.uni.lu).

+figure 11
+infolux

+The lzs

+figure 12
+LOD

+### Luxembourgish Phonemizers

+### Luxembourgish Datasets

 The result is a database of 648 luxembourgish samples.
 An good splitting of this database for machine learning is the following :